 A better prison system would give men and women behind bars opportunities to take responsibility for their crimes, make amends, and learn to live differently.

 It is to the public’s advantage to use proven, safe, and effective alternatives to incarceration.
 Diversionary sentencing and incarceration programs have been adopted in more than 27 states.
 These alternative programs keep people connected to their communities and out of expensive prison cells.
 And effective in-prison programs, designed to address well-researched criminogenic factors, help make sure those who are released return to the community as productive, law-abiding citizens.

 Sen. Sessions has often repeated the adage, “If you can’t do the time, don’t do the crime.”
 And he is right—in a society built on law and order, those who commit crimes must expect to be held accountable.
 But that accountability must uphold human dignity by staying in due proportion to the harm done, and it must not ultimately cause even greater harm to the community.

 We know what happens when we lock people up in a system that does not rehabilitate them, and the costs to society—both human and financial—are far too high for us to continue to bear.

 Now, thanks to the pioneering work of many states, we know how we can protect the public while building a criminal justice system reflective of our deepest national values.

 Prison Fellowship urges Sen. Sessions to advance federal criminal justice reforms that embody those values – proportion, accountability, and restoration—should he become our next attorney general.

-Craig DeRoche is the senior vice president of advocacy and public policy at Prison Fellowship, the nation’s largest outreach to prisoners, former prisoners, and their families.
-A Republican, he served as speaker of the Michigan House of Representatives from 2005 to 2006.
+Craig DeRoche is the senior vice president of advocacy and public policy at Prison Fellowship, the nation’s largest Christian nonprofit serving prisoners, former prisoners, and their families.
+He is the former speaker of the Michigan House of Representatives and a recovering alcoholic.